Yuma Truck Accident Lawyers | Phillips Law Group

 Truck crash injuries are often devastating, physically, financially and emotionally.
 Discussing your damages with an experienced legal team is extremely important.

 The legal team at Phillips Law Group may be able to obtain compensation for you.
-We have obtained over $750 million for thousands of personal injury clients.
+We have obtained over $1 billion for thousands of personal injury clients.
 Jeffrey Phillips, our founding partner, is a Top 10 member of the Trucking Trial Lawyers Association.
 It is an exclusive invite-only group made up of accomplished truck accident lawyers within a state or region.

 Call our Yuma truck accident attorneys at 1-800-706-3000 for more information on how we may be able to assist you.
 There are no upfront costs to you unless you are reimbursed for your losses.
 Contact us anytime 24 hours a day, 7 days a week to set up your free consultation.